inciteful-xyz/inciteful-blog/_posts/2021-10-08-testing-mag-replacements.md

 Their search endpoint is basically an exposed Elastic Search Cluster that contains their entire corpus.
 You can see the documentation [here](https://docs.api.lens.org/request-scholar.html).
 But in the end there are a few outcomes from this:

 - You can query the hell out of it in pretty much any way you want
-- It's fast but not as fast as a purpose-built endpoint
+- It's not as fast as a purpose-built endpoint
 - It's complicated to get what you want out of it

 For example, you can do a full text search across the entire corpus relatively quickly, but the results  multi-word queries are pretty bad because, by default, elastic search does an `OR` boolean search on the multiple words.
 It also does not give extra weight to those items which contain both words let alone items that contain both words next to each other.
 In addition to the above problems, it will also do a full text search across every field.
 This includes field of study, journal title, author names, etc.  So be sure to specify which fields you want to search.